movestore/MorningRep_Maps/README.md

 **Track time duration. (`time_dur`):** time duration into the past that the track has to be plotted for.
 So, if the time duration is selected as 5 days then the plotted track consists of all location from the reference timestamp to 5 days before it.
 Unit: days

+**Stadia API key (`stamen_key`):** For visualisation of the rest sites on map background you need to enter an API key from stadia here.
+Note that this is only a workaround for a few months until MoveApps provides an own OSM mirror.
+Register for a stadia API key here, it is free: https://stadiamaps.com/stamen/onboarding/create-account.

 ### Null or error handling:
 **Setting `time_now`:** If this parameter is left empty (NULL) the reference time is set to NOW.
 The present timestamp is extracted in UTC from the MoveApps server system.

 **Setting `time_dur`:** If this parameter is left empty (NULL) then by default 10 days is used.
 A respective warning is given.

 **Artefact:** If there are no locations of any animals in the defined time window, a warning is given and no pdf artefact created.

+**stamen_key**: Without providing an API key from stadia for using stamen maps, there will be no map pdf artifact.

 **Data:** The data are not manipulated in this App, but plotted in a downloadable pdf.
 So that a possible Workflow can be continued after this App, the input data set is returned.